smooth-code/fraql/README.md

 ### Use fragments into your queries

-With FraQL, using a fragment into a query is natural, the only thing to do it to reference it at the place you want to use it.
+With FraQL, using a fragment into a query is obvious, just put the fragment where you want to use it.

-Importing `gql` from `fraql` is not require for building query.
-In this case this is just a pass-throught to `graphql-tag`.
+Importing `gql` from `fraql` is not required for queries.
+In this case this is just a pass-through to `graphql-tag`.
 The magic behind FraQL only happens when you use it on a fragment.

 ```js
 import React from 'react'